-Nursing, nutrition and nerve supply are essential for healthy babies and children.
+Nursing, nutrition, and nerve supply are essential for healthy babies and children.
 Without these building blocks, your child’s health can be compromised and affect them for the rest of their life.
-With them, your infants and children will have the ability to grow and develop in a healthier way, adapt to their environment and express their full potential for a lifetime.
+With them, your infants and children will have the ability to grow and develop in a healthier way, adapt to their environment, and express their full potential for a lifetime.

 Nursing provides newborn babies and infants the nourishment they need to grow.
 Breast milk has the perfect combination of proteins, fats, vitamins, and carbohydrates.
 Leukocytes, also present in breast milk, are living cells that help build your baby’s immunity and fight infection.
 Enzymes and hormones that are present in breast milk are ideal for your baby’s development.
-If breast feeding is or was not an option for your family, there are some high-quality natural alternatives available that can be researched online.
+If breast feeding is or was not an option for your family, don’t worry.
+There are some high-quality natural alternatives available that can be researched online.

 As babies and toddlers move to solid foods, smart choices that provide good nutrition will continue to fuel their growth and development.
-Lean sources of protein found in free range turkey and wild fish along with organic vegetables and fruit provide a rainbow of colorful nutrients that lead to a strong immune system, healthy bones and normal development.
+Lean sources of protein found in free range turkey and wild fish along with organic vegetables and fruit provide a rainbow of colorful nutrients that lead to a strong immune system, healthy bones, and normal development.
 Getting kids accustomed to healthy food as a way of life will develop their tastes and healthy habits that carry them into their teenage years and adulthood.
 Laying a solid nutritional foundation when they are young is essential.

 “Learn to love the things that are good for you.”
 The 100 Year Lifestyle

 Healthy nerve supply is often the most important and most neglected element of a child’s foundation for optimum health.
-The nerve system controls and coordinates the function of every cell, tissue and organ of the body and adapts your child to their environment.
+The nerve system controls and coordinates the function of every cell, tissue, and organ of the body and adapts your child to their environment.
 It is the body’s natural I.T. (information and technology) system.
 The same is true for you.

 The nerve system regulates the digestion and assimilation of nutrients, while also working to eliminate wastes and toxins from your body.
 Your nerve system coordinates muscle activity and balance, regulates your heart and breathing.
 With over 45 miles of nerves relaying over 3 million messages every second between your brain and every cell in your body, the health of your nerve system must be your top priority.